harness/developer-hub/docs/platform/delegates/manage-delegates/select-delegates-with-selectors.md

 For example, if a delegate for a non-prod environment was selected at the stage level, but a delegate for a prod environment was chosen at the step level, then you face a scenario where a non prod artifact is deployed directly to prod.

-#### When should I not use a delegate selector?
+#### Delegate selector best practices

-You should generally not use delegate selectors in deployment steps because the security boundary for deployments should be at the infrastructure definition and environment level.
-You should not expose delegate selectors as inputs for steps unless the intent of exposing the delegate selector to the pipeline executor is clear.
+- Do not use delegate selectors in deployment steps because the security boundary for deployments should be at the infrastructure definition and environment level.

+- Do not expose delegate selectors as inputs for steps unless the intent of exposing the delegate selector to the pipeline executor is clear.

+- Do not hard code delegate selector selections into templates.

+- Make sure to review connector configurations in the infrastructure definition.

 #### When should I use a delegate selector?